 Executive Director

-Juanita is Maya Mam and originally from the Western Highlands of Guatemala.
-She is a survivor of the internal armed conflict in Guatemala and a former political refugee.
+Juanita is Maya Mam and is a survivor of the internal armed conflict in her home country a former political refugee.
 She now works with Maya leaders and elders through their traditional institutions for environmental protection, recognition of land rights, human rights, cultural preservation and education.
 Juanita’s work with indigenous peoples has focused on the full and effective use and implementation of the United Nations Declaration on the Rights of Indigenous Peoples.
 Her emphasis is focused on the right of self-determination and collective rights to lands, territories, natural resources and the environment.
 She holds a Master of International Public Policy from Johns Hopkins School of Advanced International Studies.

 Ramon is an organizational development leader committed to amplifying the impact of people and organizations who drive social justice and impact in our communities.
 His dedication is deeply rooted in his personal experiences, coming from a proud immigrant family that faced social challenges living in low socioeconomic communities.
 As a youth, he was fortunate to access social resources and community programs that played an instrumental role in helping him overcome social disparities.
 This lived experience galvanized Ramon to invest in his community through his work, just as his community invested in him.
 He has dedicated his career to serving missions that aim to rebuild, nourish, and provide equal access to underserved communities.
 Ramon’s work ensures that the social resources and programs that supported his development as a youth continue to be present and profound for today’s current and future generations.